apicco/Fonticula_tracking/README.md

 We tracked spot dynamics with Particle Tracker (Mosaic) using the following parameters: Radius = 7, Cutoff = 0, Percentile = 0.4, Linking range = 3, Displacement = 10. _See analysis.py for the velocity quantifications and plotting._

-_Note that the python script are meant to detail the algorithms but the paths where the data are stored aren't mantained.
-You should update those to your environment, if you want the scripts to run._